The Book of Daniel

 And while the king Belshazzar and all his princes and astrologers and such were getting drunk on wine, served to them in the sacred Temple vessels, Cyrus and his troops entered in, through the back door of the palace, so to speak, and killed him.

 Daniel 5:31 And Darius the Median took the kingdom, being about threescore and two years old.

 That was quite a chapter, wasn’t it?
 There are certain people that think the Bible is a bunch of hogwash, and here we see that history and Scripture go hand in hand.
-In other places we have evidence that science and Scripture works hand in hand as well.
+In other places, we have evidence that science and Scripture work hand in hand as well.

 I was on the web last night, doing some research, and came across a popular Christian site and there it was again, in black and white, their belief that this world is only 6000 years old.
 It is pitifully sad that Christians are still taught that by the religious hierarchy.

 People probably are not interested enough to do the research for themselves, so they act like parrots, mimicking the speech patterns, the words, of some ignorant preacher, who is probably mimicking what he was taught in some school of religion.

 Father taught us, in this chapter, that if you depend on yourself and the world ONLY, that you’ll probably end up on the road to destruction.
 King Belshazzar didn’t learn a single thing from his grandfather and his interworking with the Father.

 He ignored Him, used the vessels from the Temple to get drunk with, and ended up having Father take away, not just his personal possessions and family members, like He did with Job, but took away an entire kingdom from him.

 We live on a much smaller scale than that but even so, we should trust in our Father implicitly in all things that we do.
 He is the ONLY One that we can trust with such completeness.
 If you do that with the world, Satan will kick your butt from Alabama to Washington state and back again.